alexmattingley/c5_portfolio/week1/css-box-model/README.md

 2. Edit this JSBin base link: <http://jsbin.com/gifutasese/edit?html,css,output>
    1. Without changing any width/height dimensions in the 3 columns, remove 1 property that will align the 3 columns
    2. AFTER successfuly aligning columns, uncomment the paragraphs inside center & right columns
-   3. Why did this happen: ??
+   3. Why did this happen: It has to do with the changing width's of the boxes when you include the paragraphs.Its basically kicking the boxes that don't fit down to the next block.
+The interesting thing is that if you have the p tags by themselves without the content inside of them, it doesn't kick the content into the next block.
+You need to add in the width of the actual content for the effect to take place.
-   4. There is a commented property above the columns that can fix this, place it in the right column and paste your final link here: ??
+   4. There is a commented property above the columns that can fix this, place it in the correct column and paste your final link here: <http://jsbin.com/yivukafuxe/1/edit?html,css,output>

 #### Update Your Status
-- [ ] completed
+- [X] completed
-- [X] in-progress
+- [ ] in-progress
 - [ ] roadblock

-Commit message: __`Student Name - css-box-model - Task 1 [in-progress]`__
+Commit message: __`Student Name - css-box-model - Task 1 [completed]`__

 ### Task 2: Padding, Borders, & Margins